Here you will find the answers to some of the questions we are asked most.

 If this is the case, we would definitely recommend you take advantage of our Annual Membership.
 Our fabulous membership scheme is outstanding value for money and offers you a whole year (excluding Christmas Eve, Christmas Day and Boxing Day) of entry into the reserve.

 Of course!
-However, this is an additional charge and a seasonal attraction (May – September 4th) and only runs at weekends and during the school holidays.
+However, this is an additional charge and a seasonal attraction (May – Sept, inc.).
 The Pensthorpe Explorer can run up to five times a day and seats 28 on each trip.
 Full payment for The Pensthorpe Explorer must be paid for in full in advance.
 A minimum of 24 hours must be given prior to your visit for cancellation of The Pensthorpe Explorer.
 Please arrange at the time of your booking.

 Unfortunately, unless you book out and pay for 28 seats then members of the public will be able to join you and your group on the tour.